dbcook/openrocket-database/README.md

   dimension or weight data is usually given.
 * The number of obvious errors in Estes catalogs increased substantially after about year 2000.
 * Estes did not produce a catalog for 2017.
-Catalog production has resumed in 2018 but with little parts information.
+Catalog production resumed in 2018 but with little parts information.

-Thus we have better parts data on legacy (1960s through the late 1980s) Estes parts than for newer ones.
+Thus we have better parts data on legacy (1960s through the late 1980s) parts than for newer ones.
+In this environment, the only way to index the parts used in kits is by obtaining and measuring actual samples, which I think is not going to happen broadly.
 In the future we'll likely have almost no parts data until 3D scanning and shape-matching become convenient.

+##### Part Numbers

 The Estes part numbering scheme is as convoluted as you might expect for a company that started as a small operation in the early 1960s.
 The first part numbering system was very